Joe Partington

-Joseph Michael Partington (born 1 April 1990) is a professional footballer who plays as a defender for National League side Aldershot Town.
+Joseph Michael Partington (born 1 April 1990) is a former professional footballer who played as a defender.
 At under-21 level, Partington represented Wales on eight occasions between 2009 and 2012.

 Club career

 Born in Portsmouth, Partington joined AFC Bournemouth in June 2006 after being released by Portsmouth.
 He made his first team debut for Bournemouth on 9 February 2008, against Luton Town.
 Bournemouth won the game 4–1.
 Partington came on as a late substitute for Marvin Bartley.

 On 5 April, Partington scored his first professional goal.
 This was a crucial goal at the Liberty Stadium in the 90th minute against top of the league side Swansea City.
 Moments after, Bournemouth scored another goal from Jo Kuffour to win the game 2–1.
 The goal scored against Swansea when he was 18 years 4 days old means he is currently the youngest player to score for Bournemouth in their history.

 On 7 May, Bournemouth manager Kevin Bond announced he had offered Partington, along with youth team goalkeeper Ryan Pryce and winger Josh McQuoid a professional contract with the club.
 Partington made his full first team début against Bury on 20 December, scoring Bournemouth's second goal of the game in the 44th minute.

 On 29 October 2010, Partington joined Eastbourne Borough of the Conference National on an initial one-month's loan in order to gain some first team experience.

-The then Bournemouth manager Lee Bradbury offered Partington a new and improved two-and-a-half year contract on 4 February 2011 which he accepted.
+The then Bournemouth manager Lee Bradbury offered Partington a new and improved two-and-a-half-year contract on 4 February 2011 which he accepted.
 This will keep him at the club until the end of the 2012–13 season.

 Partington's contract was extended by a further two years in June 2013 by current manager Eddie Howe who has stated that he is keen for Partington to convert to a centre half.
 To assist him in this on 1 January 2014 he signed for Conference Premier team Aldershot Town on a month's loan after turning down two League clubs who wanted to sign him as a central midfielder.
 He suffered an injury in a match against Dartford which required an operation to reconstruct his knee and kept him out for ten months.

 Partington signed for Eastleigh in January 2015, after recovering from a knee injury, on an initial one-month loan, which was extended until the end of the 2014–15 season.

 On 4 June 2015, Partington joined Eastleigh on a free transfer on a two-year deal after Bournemouth released him.
 On 25 July 2016 Eastleigh manager Chris Todd persuaded Partington to sign an extension to his contract that will keep him at the club until July 2018.
 Partington was also made captain of the first team for the 2016/17 season.
 This came after the fans of the club and his teammates presented him with all four of the 2015/16 end of season awards.